IGJoshua/farolero/README.md

 ```

 `handler-case` mirrors `restart-case`, in that it immediately unwinds the stack
-when a condition is signalled to outside of the expression, and then the handler
+when a condition is signaled to outside of the expression, and then the handler
 is run, with its return value used for the whole expression.
 This means that
 there is no way to defer the handling of the error to a later handler by
 returning normally.